Lefty's Electric Chair

 "The thing I don't understand," Jeffrey said.
 "Where the hell did they come up with a red pony?
 They say its for the kids to enjoy in the park, but really, if I remember right, The Red Pony is not a particularly uplifting story.
 Carl Tiflin is schizophrenic.
 Billy Buck is an ignorant and antagonistic man.
 Jody is definitely undiagnosed ADD."
 Jeffrey was a middle school teacher.

 The five couples wandered to Patrick and Karen's front lawn.
 The June night had turned warm, almost stifling, the air not moving.
 Trees provided no cool break.
 The red pony loomed over them.
 Patrick made margaritas.
-"You're assuming that this is Stenbeck's red pony," he said.
+"You're assuming that this is Steinbeck's red pony," he said.
 "It's not.
-It's a Trojan horse, and inside that red horse live millions of little green people with blackthorn clubs who, once loose, will hurry and scurry about the park and beat all of us on the shins and the ankles with their blackthorn clubs..."
+It's a Trojan horse, and inside that red horse live millions of little green people who, once loose, will hurry and scurry about the park and beat all of us on the shins and the ankles with their blackthorn clubs..."
 (Blue Earth Review vol. 5, Spring 2007).

 "Scary," Dirk said.
 He would know, having built a one-room survivalist cabin outside Steamboat Springs for the millennium.